We are managing our forestlands for long-term environmental benefit.

 Companies and organizations voluntarily adhering to FSC standards can choose to have their forestlands certified.
 In order to obtain FSC certification, an organization must fulfill all the aforementioned, applicable guidelines.
 By creating a rigorous certification process, FSC is able to positively influence logging practices around the world.

 FSC itself does not issue certificates for forestland management.
 Rather, a host of certification bodies, independent of the FSC, assess applicants against FSC standards.
 It is through this independent assessment process that it is determined whether or not specific organizations are awarded FSC certification.
 This separation of power allows FSC to remain subjective and true to its intentions.

 FSC certification allows for consumers to make environmentally sustainable choices when purchasing wood from retail lumber yards and home improvement stores.
 Please contact us regarding FSC availability of specific products.

 Humboldt Redwood is honored to have obtained FSC certification in 2009.
 We take our policies of environmental stewardship very seriously.
-We also work hard to lessen the environmental impact of redwood.
 We consider FSC certification a badge of honor, as well as an affirmation of our forward-thinking, environmentally sustainable policies.